Sierra Mist Lawsuit: Did PepsiCo Really Clash with Influencer Over Identity Theft?

 Defamation cases often highlight how critical protecting your reputation in today’s digital world is.
 A single misleading statement can have long-lasting effects, especially in the age of social media.

 Copyright infringement occurs when someone uses your creative work without your permission.
 This could involve music, videos, writings, or even designs.
-Copyright laws exist to protect creators, ensuring they have control over how their work is used.

-However, copyright and trademark laws are not the same.
+Now, you need to understand that copyright and trademark laws are not the same.
 While trademarks protect brand names, copyright focuses on creative works.

-So, how did PepsiCo respond to these allegations?
 Surprisingly, believe it or not, the company has remained tight-lipped.

-Currently, there’s no official statement from PepsiCo addressing Mistt’s claims.
 This silence has left room for speculation.
 Did PepsiCo pursue legal action, or is this a misunderstanding blown out of proportion by the internet?

 While Cierra Mistt confidently stated in her TikTok and YouTube videos that the dispute ended in her favor, PepsiCo has yet to confirm or deny its involvement.